 There is no shortage of options to consider for kayak angling.
 Use dry bags and secure them on top of the kayak with bungee cords to keep items dry.

 Packing gear in the bow and stern hatches also works.
 Use hard-plastic watertight containers to store fragile items.

 Kayak storage deck bags are another way to increase storage space.
 Deck bags have plenty of pockets and compartments to hold your tackle and gear.
 They easily mount on top of the kayak with bungee cords.

 Other storage options include various kayak utility packs, soft coolers and small fanny packs.

 Tackle Boxes and Trays

 It's likely you'll purchase a variety of tackle trays to hold fishing tackle.
 Some kayak cockpits come with spots to hold trays.
-Measure these spots first to get a snug-fitting tray and maximize storage space.

 You can also carry small trays in your vest or in cargo pant pockets.
 Purchase watertight models to prevent your baits from getting wet, which can lead to rusty hooks.
 The Plano Waterproof Stowaway Utility Boxes are perfect for this task.